OpenSlides/openslides-manage-service/README.md

 If you want to use any other certificate you posses, just replace `cert_crt` and `cert_key` files in the `secrets` directory before starting docker.

-If you want to disable HTTPS at all, because you use OpenSlides behind your own proxy that provides SSL encryption, just  add the following line to your `config.yml`.
+If you want to disable SSL encryption, because you use OpenSlides behind your own proxy that provides SSL encryption, just  add the following line to your `config.yml`.